A faster subquadratic algorithm for finding outlier correlations: Acknowledgement

 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement 338077 ``Theory and Practice of Advanced Search and Enumeration.''

+A preliminary conference abstract of this paper appeared in Robert Krauthgamer (Ed.), Proceedings of the 27th ACM-SIAM Symposium on Discrete Algorithms (SODA 2016, Arlington, VA, January 10--12, 2016), SIAM, Philadelphia, PA, 2016, pp.~1288--1305.

 We thank the anonymous referees for their helpful comments and Rasmus Pagh and Thomas Dybdahl Ahle for useful discussions.
 Work done in part while the second author was visiting the Simons Institute for the Theory of Computing.